mattisirokov/Integrify-frontend-project/README.md

 yarn install
 ```

-To run the project, run
+To run the project, run:

 ````bash
 yarn start